logo2

 Newspaper notice - Jan 1891

 The lingering mystery is whose beer did he bottle.
 The newspaper only stated that he was a "dispenser of Milwaukee beer".
 Magnaghi (5) stated that George Hahn became an agent for Val Blatz Brewing Co. in Hancock, but we have not been able to confirm this with a historical document, and it seems improbable based on what we have found.
-Joseph Malherbe became the Blatz agent in Hancock in Jun 1890 (16), and then Paul Schenk filled the agency in Apr 1892 after Malherbe resigned (17).
-Thus, even though a Blatz branch was located in Hancock, it had other people as agents during the time George Hahn was proprietor of Excelsior Bottling Works.
+Joseph Malherbe became the Blatz agent in Hancock in Jun 1890 (15), and then Paul Schenk filled the agency in Apr 1892 after Malherbe resigned (16).
+Thus, even though a Blatz branch was located in Hancock, other people were its agent during the time George was proprietor of Excelsior Bottling Works, and we have found no evidence that George was ever an agent for Blatz.

 George Hahn started as a beer agent when he lived in Houghton.
-The 1887 Holland directory listed George as a resident of Houghton and agent for the Philip Best Brewing Co. of Milwaukee, and his father was listed as the bottler (11).
-Their office and residence were at 302 Albion St. at the corner with Pewabic St. (Albion St. is now called E. Houghton Ave.).
+The 1887 Holland directory listed George as a resident of Houghton and agent for the Philip Best Brewing Co. of Milwaukee (11).
+It also listed his father as bottler (11), indicating that they bottled.

-George Hahn was the manager of the Houghton branch of the Pabst Brewing Co.
-(12).
-In Nov 1889, Emil G. Riewe took over as manager (18) and moved his family from Minneapolis (19).
-The branch still had a bottling operation in 1890 (20).
-In Mar 1893, the company had plans to erect a new building in Houghton (21).
-In Feb 1894, John Knivel succeeded Riewe as manager (22), and by May 1894, the branch had moved from Houghton to Red Jacket (23).
-Thus, George Hahn was no longer the agent of Pabst when he was proprietor of Excelsior Bottling Works, and the Pabst branch was never in Hancock.
+George Hahn was identified as the manager of the Houghton branch of the Pabst Brewing Co. in Dec 1889 (12).
+In Nov 1889, Emil G. Riewe from Minneapolis took over as manager (17,18).
+In Feb 1894, John Knivel succeeded Riewe as manager (21), and by May 1894, the branch had moved to Red Jacket (22).
+Thus, George was no longer the agent of Pabst when he was proprietor of Excelsior Bottling Works, and the Pabst branch was never in Hancock.

-Excelsior Bottling Works probably started in 1890 and closed in 1892.
+Excelsior Bottling Works started in c.1890 and closed in c.1892.
 It is unknown what happened to George Hahn thereafter.

 References